marutypes/FoundryVTT-alkenstar-weather-control/README.md

 #### **Surge Time Table**

-Instead of writing out the entire table, here's a visual representation:

 ![Surge Time Table](pics/table-surge-time.png)

 When a spell is cast during Surge Time, the module will automatically roll on the Surge Time Table and output the corresponding status effects to chat, such as **Empowered Spell** or **Mutate Spell**, which are included in the compendium packs.
 Some of these are meant to be done manually, such as explosion, refunded, reversed, or deflected.